RocktimJyotiDas/EXAMS-V/README.md

 ## Dataset Statistics

+The following table shows the statistics of EXAMS-V dataset.
+The languages are ordered from high-resource to low-resource languages.
+Here, \# visual Q. refers to questions with multimodal context and \# text Q. refers to text only questions.

 | *Language* |*Family* | *Grade* | *\# Subjects* | *\# Questions* | *\# visual Q.* | *\# text Q.* |
 |-------------------|-----------------|------------------------------------|------------------------------------------|-------------------------------------------|-------------------------------------------|-----------------------------------------|
 | English           |  Germanic        | 11, 12                             | 4                                        | 724                                       | 181                                       | 543                                     |